- Hot Deals

 If you’re looking for an adrenaline-pumping experience or have older kids, head to Zipline Fiji (just outside Nadi).
 Children six and over can zip line across the tropical rainforests, valleys, yelling in excitement and glee.
 You can also opt for activities with an ecological or educational component, so your children can learn about the diversity of the Fijian rainforests while zipping about the forest’s olive-green canopy.

 If that’s not enough, climb aboard a custom-built safari jet boat and cruise your way up the magnificent Sigatoka River to see some authentic Fijian villages.

 It’s important that your children get an insight into Fijian culture and history while holidaying.
 Visit the Nadi Produce Markets and try some traditional produce and local delicacies.
 You can also support the villagers by shopping at their local jewellery and homewares stores.

-Fiji holidays with kids are relaxing, exciting and awe-inspiring, so why not take a break – you know you deserve it!
+Fiji family holidays with kids are relaxing, exciting and awe-inspiring, so why not take a break – you know you deserve it!

 Get exclusive access to discounts and deals - Enter your email address, subscribe to our mailing list and earn a $50 voucher to use against your first booking!